The Power Of Context

 The commencement speech begins with an anecdote about a pair of young fish swimming.
 They encounter an older fish that says: “Morning, boys!
 How’s the water?”
 The two young fish keep swimming.
 When they are out of earshot, one of the young fish turns to the other and asks: “What the hell is water?”

 As we navigate the struggles of everyday life, some of the things we encounter go completely unnoticed.
 Like the fish, we can be surrounded by water and simultaneously oblivious to its presence.
 Our focus is often drawn to one aspect of life or another.
 And as we are exposed to similar scenarios day in and day out, we go on autopilot.
-Have you ever driven home from work, pulled into your garage, then wondered how you got there?
+Have you ever driven home from work, pulled into your garage, and wondered how you got there?
 Autopilot can help conserve precious brain energy, but it can also lead us to lose sight of our environment.
 It can cause us to miss important details.
 Autopilot can make us forget that we are not the only ones struggling.
 We are surrounded by other people immersed in their own struggles.

 As the speech continues, our attention is directed to everyday occurrences that vie for our attention.
 Our interpretations of those situations are also examined.
-It can be challenging to observe our own judgments, just as the fish don’t see the water, despite being constantly surrounded by it.
-Maybe there is the dude in a sports car that cut you off while driving in traffic, or an older man paying for groceries struggling to count out the exact change in coins, or a young mom yelling at her children, or a middle-aged woman talking loudly on her cell phone while standing in line.
+It can be challenging to observe our own judgments, just as the fish don’t see the water despite being constantly surrounded by it.
+Maybe there is the dude in a sports car who cut you off while driving in traffic, or an older man paying for groceries struggling to count out the exact change in coins, or a young mom yelling at her children, or a middle-aged woman talking loudly on her cell phone while standing in line.
 We often find ourselves in a position to judge others and how their actions affect us.
 At face value, these situations can leave us feeling disrespected, wronged, or unseen.

 What is missing from these internal thoughts?
 The context.
 Is the dude driving crazily because his kid just fell off the monkey bars, and he is meeting his family at the hospital?
 Did the man paying with coins at the cashier just scrounge up enough money from the couch cushions to pay for this week’s groceries?
-Is the mom yelling at her children struggling with the recent sudden death of her husband?
+Is the mom yelling at her children, struggling with the recent sudden death of her husband?
 Is the woman on her cell phone catching up with a friend who was so lonely she would have taken her own life if she hadn’t picked up the phone?
 Would knowing the context shift how you think about a given situation?
 Would you respond differently if you could see their struggle and feel empathy at the moment?

-As physicians, we are trained to assess the context for our patients.
+As physicians, we are trained to assess the context of our patients.
 Patients with similar complaints might have completely different underlying explanations.
 The secret is in the context.
-Think about two 55-year-old men that present to your office with chest pain.
+Think about two 55-year-old men who present to your office with chest pain.
 One has an extensive cardiac history that includes multiple stents and cardiac medications.
 The other recently completed an extensive cardiac workup that was completely unrevealing but admitted to significant anxiety regarding his father’s death from a massive myocardial infarction at his exact age.
 Would you treat both of these patients in the same way?
 Context matters.

-So now that we understand the importance of context, several questions arise: How does this apply to me, and why does it matter?
+So, now that we understand the importance of context, several questions arise: How does this apply to me, and why does it matter?
 The answer is: It depends.
 Do you like feeling frustrated by other drivers or people paying for groceries with quarters?
 If the answer is yes, maybe context doesn’t apply to you.
 If, however, you are interested in considering there might be a different way, then keep reading.

 The frustration in the above situations comes when we feel at the effect of a particular circumstance.
-We feel disempowered by the driver that didn’t see us.
+We feel disempowered by the driver who didn’t see us.
 Maybe his behavior was intentional, but perhaps it was an accident.
 Does it matter?
-Your anger and frustration towards him affect only you.
+Your anger and frustration toward him affects only you.
 He will drive off into the sunset, largely unaware of your thoughts and feelings toward him.
 You are the one that suffers.
-Maybe you decide to chase him down to ensure he knows how his actions affected you.
+Maybe you decide to chase him down to ensure he knows how his actions impacted you.
 Is that how you want to show up in this world?
 If the answer is no, there is good news.
 You can make up whatever story you want about why he chooses to drive the way he does.
 You get to believe he is racing to the hospital for an emergency.
 You can literally choose any context that feels empowering.
 It honestly doesn’t matter.
 The story you tell yourself about the other person is not the point.
-The point is that the story introduces possibilities that can help you to find space, empathy, and kindness in a situation that would otherwise be filled with frustration and anger.
+The point is that the story introduces possibilities that can help you find space, empathy, and kindness in a situation that would otherwise be filled with frustration and anger.
 From empathy, you get to show up exactly as you want in this world.
 Maybe this exercise will help you find more compassion and kindness toward others.
 Perhaps it just enables you to avoid road rage.
 Either way, this is about you becoming the person you want to be.

 You might be thinking this sounds ridiculous.
 Am I just supposed to make up stories about other people so I can feel better?
 The simple answer is yes.
 Providing an empowering context has the power to reveal what is hidden in everyday situations.
 It puts you in the proverbial driver’s seat so that you can be at the cause of your life rather than at the effect of your life.
 It allows you to enjoy the water as you swim past the same plastic castle on your way to work every morning.